Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 Acknowledge you feel unworthy.

-Every time you wish something with all your heart, ask yourself: Am I worthy of this?
+Whenever you wish for something with all your heart, ask yourself: Am I worthy of this?
 Of this relationship?
 This money?
 This house?

 If the answer is yes, you go, girl.
 Get it!